Lac Vieux Desert Band of Lake Superior Chippewa: Economic development

 In August 2015, the Lac Vieux Desert community opened a state-of-the-art medical complex, Lac Vieux Desert Health Center, which is available to the entire population of the Western Upper Peninsula.
 The medical complex offers care for the entire family, is open to the public, and accepts all insurance.

 In 2015 the tribe was awarded a historic preservation grant from the National Park Service to survey the ancient Lac Vieux Desert to L'Anse Trail, a more than 80-mile path long used by the Ojibwe before the 17th century between this area and L'Anse.
 The Ojibwe continued to use this trail into the 1940s.
-As part of management plan of the Ottawa National Forest, which occupies land near them, the tribe wants to identify and preserve the historically significant trail.
+As part of the management plan of the Ottawa National Forest, which occupies land near them, the tribe wants to identify and preserve the historically significant trail.
 It passes through Baraga, Houghton, Iron and Gogebic counties.